olgaliak/seismic-deeplearning/interpretation/deepseismic_interpretation/azureml_pipelines/README.md

 On Linux:
 `export VARIABLE=value`
-These can be set automatically in VSCode in an .env file, run with `source .env` in Linux or made into a `.bat` file to easily run from the command line in Windows.
-You can ask a team member for a .env file configured for our development environment to save time.
+These can be set automatically in VSCode in an .env file or run with `source .env` in Linux.
+An example .env file is found at the ROOT of this repo [here](../../../.env.example).
+You can rename this to .env.
+Feel free to use this as your .env file but be sure to add this to your .gitignore to ensure you do not commit any secrets.

 Create a .azureml/config.json file in the project's root directory that looks like so:
 ```json